How to Install an Ethernet Jack for a Home Network.

 Working in the crawlspace between the 1st floor and the basement ceiling, I needed to run the cable down the wall to the opening for the new outlet.
 This problem is I needed to drill a hole through the horizontal bracing between the wall studs to the reach the basement floor level and the outlet box.

 The solution is a six (6) foot long by 3/4 inch diameter drill bit!
-This is a Greenlee D’versibit Flexible Drill Bit part #12-04-72A.
-The cost is around $50 to $60 from various retailers.
-I purchased mine at Home Depot, you will find it in the electrical section.
+This is a Greenlee D’versibit Flexible Drill Bit that costs around $50.

 The drill bit is placed between the basement wall studs: